 Correspondence Groups are set up to develop scoping papers on proposals made during the annual sessions on new and emerging issues on marine environmental protection issues.
 The following correspondence groups are currently in session:

 Relevance of inputs of disinfection byproducts (DBPs) into the marine environment

 Co-Chair: Mattias Grote (Germany)

-Correspondence Group on sand and gravel mining: updating the information on sources and levels of the main pollutants impacting the global marine environment
+Sand and gravel mining: updating information on sources and levels of main pollutants

 Lead: Emmanuel Ajao (Nigeria) and Joana Akrofi (UN Environment)

-Updating the Information on Sources and Levels of the Main Pollutants Impacting the Global Marine Environment
+Updating the Information on Sources and Levels of the Main Pollutants

 Lead: David Vousden (South Africa)